WakiMak/trentent.github.io-forked/_posts/2015-12-04-appv5-sequencing-an-application-that-has-com-applications.md

 </div>

 <div style="text-align: left;">
-  Success! Â The login screen. Â This is as far as I can take this app until I get credentials or a user to login and try testing for me. Â So, for now, I can create a preflight-script to setup some prerequisites when the application is published. Â I modified my preflight script to include the two registry values being updated:
+  Success!
+The login screen.
+This is as far as I can take this app until I get credentials or a user to login and try testing for me.
+So, for now, I can create a preflight-script to setup some prerequisites when the application is published.
+I modified my preflight script to include the two registry values being updated:
 </div>

 <pre class="lang:batch decode:true ">:: ===========================================================================================================